 Satellite tracking to keep tabs on airliners over oceans

-Nearly three years after a Malaysian airliner vanished, it's still possible, if unlikely, for a plane to disappear.
 But that's changing with new satellites that will soon allow flights to be tracked in real time over oceans.
+New international safety standards also begin to kick-in beginning next year, although the deadline for airlines to meet most of the standards is still four years away.

 Comments